grammy-jiang/frontera-seedloader-mongodb/README.rst

 ========

 Frontera is a great framework for broad crawling, especially working with scrapy.
-This package provides a seed loader from MongoDB in a async ways for
+This package provides a seed loader from MongoDB in a sync ways for
 frontera:

 * Querying seeds can be customized